A TTFA coup? Tempers flare as 70 percent of membership excluded from AGM

 “The first thing they have to do is apologise for their incompetence and tardiness in handling this.”

 For now, the TTFA has other ideas.
-And, according to Latapy-George, the AGM will proceed with just 16 invitees from 49 delegates.
+And, according to Latapy-George, the AGM will proceed with just 16 invitees from among a total of 49 delegates.

-Once a quorum of nine delegates is reached, the range of decisions that can be made in the weekend AGM include: suspension or expulsion of Members, approval of the TTFA’s financial statements, approval of the TTFA’s budget, amendments to the constitution, appointment of members to various committees, and admission for membership.
+Once a quorum of nine delegates is reached, the range of decisions that can be made in the weekend AGM include suspension or expulsion of Members, approval of the TTFA’s financial statements, approval of the TTFA’s budget, amendments to the TTFA Constitution, appointment of members to various committees, and admission for membership.

+And nobody wanted to heed the warning I mentioned a long time about this idiot, David John Williams.

+Honestly, this hiccup was inevitable because unlike more developed football nations, our clubs and so on just aren’t set up to the same standards.
+The TTFA needed to provide more assistance if they really wanted to have as many compliant members as possible.